tarifulfahim/business-intelligent-chat/README.md

-# Business Intelligence Chat System - Iteration 1
+# Business Intelligence Chat System - Iteration 2

-A conversational interface for querying business data using natural language.
+A conversational interface for querying business data using natural language, powered by Google Gemini AI.

 ## Overview

-This is Iteration 1 of the BI Chat System featuring:
+This is Iteration 2 of the BI Chat System featuring:
 - ✅ Chat UI with message history
 - ✅ PostgreSQL Northwind database integration
-- ✅ Express backend with hardcoded responses
+- ✅ **LLM-powered SQL generation using Google Gemini**
+- ✅ **Dynamic query understanding for any business question**
+- ✅ **SQL validation and security checks**
 - ✅ Data visualization (tables and metric cards)

 ## Tech Stack